GregSchiemer/SatGam/README.md

 - to select the playing mode.

 There are 2 playing modes :
-- **PREVIEW**
-plays rapidly to give players an overview of the changing UI
+- **PREVIEW** : plays 'fast-forward' giving players an overview of the changing UI
-- **CONCERT**
-plays in real-time and lasts between 12:24 and 12:48 seconds
+- **CONCERT** : plays in real-time and lasts between 12:24 and 12:48 seconds

 ```